ssurti6199/elderhelper/README.md

-## Welcome to GitHub Pages
+## Welcome to Elder Helper

-You can use the [editor on GitHub](https://github.com/ssurti6199/elderhelper/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+### What is Elder Helper?

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Elder Helper is an online service determined to help you stay connected to your family.
+What better way than to teach you how to use the tools to do so.
+We teach how to use Facetime, Facebook, Zoom, and other platforms to keep you connected with your loved ones in these trying times.

 ### Markdown